Top 12 Reasons To Sue Your Employer

 All applicants must be treated equally during the interview process.
 This means they are evaluated on their skills and experience rather than other irrelevant factors.
 Unfortunately, illegal questions are still common during interviews.
 Women are often asked about if they have children or plan to have children and people with disabilities will be asked questions about their disability.
 These situations are discriminatory and illegal.
 If an applicant believes they were not offered the job because of their disability, gender, or other protected classes, they can sue.

-Rash discipline in the heat of the moment could lead to a lawsuit.
+Rash discipline in the heat of the moment could lead to a lawsuit; also employment retaliation will probably lead to a lawsuit.
 It is important that all employees are treated equally, and therefore disciplined equally to coworkers in similar situations.
 Most employers have a company discipline policy to ensure all employees are treated similarly, and supervisors and managers are expected to stick to it.
 All employees should be familiar with the discipline policy, and all employee discipline should be handled the same way.

 Separations in an employment relationship can happen at any time; however, wrongful termination can still sometimes occur.
 The reason for termination must not be one that violates federal or state employment laws.
 Illegal termination includes: